skabeo/appointment-scheduler/README.md

 ### Overview

-This was a take-home interview project from a company and was **timboxed to 4 hours**.
+This was a take-home interview project for a company.
+It was **timboxed to 4 hours**.
-I have since extended it a bit.
+I have since extended it.

 * **Ask:**

-     _"Prototype a web application for scheduling an appointment"_
+     * _"Prototype a web application for scheduling an appointment"_

 * **Input:**